foresterorg/foresterorg.github.io/content/en/docs/contributing/_index.md

 ## Development of TFTP

 The built-in TFTP server is running on port 6969 by default to allow development on non-root accounts.
-To debug TFTP, simply forward the traffic:
+To start and debug the application's built in TFTP listener as a regular (developer) account, simply forward the traffic:

     sudo iptables -t nat -I PREROUTING -p udp --dport 69 -j REDIRECT --to-ports 6969